fordesmith/crisp-dna/_docs/our-business.md

 Different "species" of Syncopateers
 -----------------------------------

 We sometimes use a funny animal metaphor to talk about different types of engagements.
-Most Syncopateers fall into one of these categories (although it can change over time).
+Most Syncopaters fall into one of these categories (although it can change over time).
 At our bi-yearly [unconference](unconference.html) all animals get together on a rock and make noise together!

 Seal consultants
 ----------------